Why does my car battery keep dying when it’s cold?

 why does my car battery keep dying when it's cold?

-We’ve all been there – turning the key in the ignition on a cold morning only to find the car refuses to start and we soon learn the battery is flat.
-But why do batteries seem to lose charge more in the cold weather?
+We have all been there - you turn the key in the ignition on a cold morning, only to find the car refuses to start.
+You soon realise that the car battery is flat.
+But why do car batteries seem to lose charge quicker when the temperature drops?

 Why is my car battery dying?

-There can be numerous reasons why your car battery is dying – such as lack of use, accidentally leaving your headlights on (which inevitably drains the battery) or a fault with the battery itself.
-However, there is strong correlation between the cold weather and the effect it has on your car battery.
+There are many reasons why your car battery dies – including lack of use, accidentally leaving your headlights on (which inevitably drains the battery) or a fault with the battery.
+However, there is a strong correlation with cold weather and the effects it has on your car battery.

 So, why do car batteries die in cold weather?